Who are the Stakeholders in Federal Prison Journey?

 - I’m Michael Santos.
 Your due diligence will confirm that I served more than 26 years in federal prison.
 I served that time for charges related to selling cocaine.
 During the first four years since my release, I’ve built various business interests.
 They center in real estate and digital content, and the assets exceed $3 million in value.

-In this chapter, we are going to discuss the importance of understanding stakeholders in the system.
+In this article, we are going to discuss the importance of understanding stakeholders in the system.
 Since we’re talking about the federal prison system, and not the judicial system, we’re going to move beyond issues that can lead to the lowest possible sentence.
 For those looking for information about how to prepare for the lowest possible sentence, visit our website at PrisonProfessors.com.
 Or send a text message with the word narrative to 44222.
 We have many products and services that help.

 Federal Prison Hierarchy